hashicorp/terraform-provider-aws/website/docs/r/efs_mount_target.html.markdown

 ## Import

-Import The EFS mount targets using the `id`.
+Import the EFS mount targets using the `id`.
 For example:

 ```
 $ terraform import aws_efs_mount_target.alpha fsmt-52a643fb